dbt-labs/dbt-audit-helper/README.md

 #### Arguments

 - `a_relation` and `b_relation`: The [relations](https://docs.getdbt.com/reference/dbt-classes#relation) you want to compare.
 Any two relations that have the same columns can be used.
 - `primary_key`: The primary key of the model (or concatenated sql to create the primary key).
 Used to sort unmatched results for row-by-row validation.
-Must be a unique key (unqiue and never `null`) in both tables, otherwise the join won't work as expected.
+Must be a unique key (unique and never `null`) in both tables, otherwise the join won't work as expected.
 - `exclude_columns` (optional): Any columns you wish to exclude from the validation.
 - `summarize` (optional): Allows you to switch between a summary or detailed view of the compared data.
-Accepts `true` or `false` values.
 Defaults to `true`.

 #### Usage